All planning checklists

 Check Arthur's Seat Access and Conditions

-The most common route starts near Holyrood Palace.
-Check local forecasts for wind and rain.
+The usual route starts near Holyrood Palace.
+Check the forecast for wind and rain before you commit.

 Moderate·Medium impact